pa-0/vsto.Word-Editing-Tools/README.md

 ## "Real" Editing Tools

 Do *not* confuse this with the most excellent ["Edit Tools" by wordsnSync](http://www.wordsnsync.com/).
 Also check out [PerfectIt](http://www.intelligentediting.com/) and [the Editorium](http://www.editorium.com/).
 If you're looking for macros instead of plugins, check out [Paul Beverly's excellent book of macros](http://www.archivepub.co.uk/book.html).

-## Disclaimers

-I can't guarantee that this code will work in your version of Visual Studio or Word.
-Microsoft does not make that sort of maintainability easy!

-I'm just sharing this because a couple people asked for the code.
-If you find it useful, great!

-If you just want to see the algorithms, then you'll be most interested in the files `Ribbon1.cs` (which contains the code that runs when you click a ribbon button and describes the overall algorithms) and `TextHelpers.cs` (which contains all the little helper functions that make writing the algorithms easier).